2023 Solar Incentives Guide for Biddeford, ME - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
-The ITC provides you with a tax credit for a predetermined percentage of the cost of your solar system.
+Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
+The ITC provides a tax credit for a set percentage of your solar system's cost.

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
-At this point, the percentage will be reduced slightly each year until the end of the program in 2035.
-The program expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.
+In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar systems installed between 2022 and 2032.
+After 2032, the credit percentage will be reduced slightly each year until the end of the program in 2035.
+The expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.

 State & Local Solar Incentives